turlockmike/mcp-rand/README.md

 - Supports notation like "2d6" (two six-sided dice), "1d20" (one twenty-sided die)
 - Returns individual rolls and total for each set of dice
 - Can roll multiple different dice sets at once (e.g., "2d6", "1d20", "4d4")

+### Card Drawer
+- Draw cards from a standard 52-card deck
+- Maintains deck state between draws using base64 encoding
+- Returns drawn cards and remaining deck state
+- Supports drawing any number of cards up to the deck size
+- Properly shuffles available cards before each draw

 ## Usage